Rado-1/live-fwc-score-board/README.md

 Commit: [_ScoreBoardService refactoring_](https://github.com/Rado-1/live-fwc-score-board/commit/96b40f37c9f2a9cb3683b904508494a076219e2b)

 API and implementation of the `ScoreBoardService` is refactored.
 Method signatures are unified and error handling is standardized.
-This breaks the previously written tests.

-Running the tests results in:
+This breaks the previously written tests:

 ![Test run #4](doc/img/testrun4.png?raw=true "Test run #4")